iCliniq Logo

 I have reviewed your case history in detail.
 You have GERD with the recent loss of appetite without any other significant symptoms.

-As you mentioned in your history that you had Augmentin for your tonsillitis recently, and you even discontinued this because of stomach upset.
+As you mentioned in your history, you had Augmentin for your tonsillitis recently, and you even discontinued this because of stomach upset.
 Your loss of appetite is likely due to drug-induced gastritis.
 I do not think so.
-With the such new onset of symptoms, a clear history of antibiotics use recently, and a prior normal CT scan, gastric cancer is very unlikely.
-Whenever you search your symptoms on the internet, by default, it will include stomach cancer, like if you search for persistent headaches, it may increase brain tumors.
+With such new onset of symptoms, a clear history of antibiotic use, and a prior normal CT scan, gastric cancer is very unlikely.
+Whenever you search your symptoms on the internet, by default, it will include stomach cancer, like if you search for persistent headaches, it may increase the risk of brain tumors.
 There is no medical specialist filter while searching online.
-This will increase your anxiety always.
+This will increase your anxiety.

 For us, we think of stomach cancer when,

-1) Relatively prolonged symptoms, not resolving prokinetics (a medicine used to reduce appetite).
+1) Relatively prolonged symptoms, not resolving despite prokinetics (a medicine used to reduce appetite).

 2) Weight loss unintentionally.